WuphonsReach/KSP-StockAntennaBalance/README.md

 Once you have your TS/DSN upgraded to level 2, or a few RA-2 relay satellites in orbit around Kerbin, you can reach all of the inner planets.
 Dres will only have partial coverage through its orbit, even with a RA-2 at Dres, but if you have an HG-5 or RA-2 inside of Kerbin's orbit you can probably get a bounce.

+If you put up a satellite with three to four RA-2, then a single RA-2 at Dres will reach back, even at max range from Kerbin.

 - Command Module = 15,811km (15% at Mun)
 - Comm-16S = 158Mm (79% at Minmus)
 - Comm-16 = 316Mm (94% at Minmus)